 The DePuy Attune knee implant was touted as one of the largest-ever medical device research & development projects.
 Since its release almost a decade ago, it has been used in more than 400,000 knee replacement procedures.

-Unfortunately, reports now show a defect in the design of these implants causing a high number of early failures when implant components become detached from patients’ lower leg bones.
+Unfortunately, reports now show a questionable base plate design of these implants may be causing a high number of early failures when implant components become detached from patients’ lower leg bones.

 The problem was first identified when a nationwide group of orthopedic surgeons noticed a high number of patients suffering Attune knee de-bonding in just a period of a few months.
 A review of area hospitals then found 15 episodes of attune knee failure in the same short period, as well as 21 DePuy replacement cases reported to the FDA medical device database.
 These studies were published in the June 2017 Journal of Knee Surgery.